 - No WHT is levied on royalties paid for the use of or the right to use industrial, commercial, or scientific equipment.

-- The rate of 20% is applicable on royalties paid for the use of trademarks, 15% for the use of industrial property, and 5% for the use of literary, artistic, or scientific works.
+- The rate of 20% is applicable on royalties paid for the use of trademarks, films (0% if paid to a Tunisian public body) 15% for the use of industrial property, and 5% for the use of literary, artistic, or scientific works (excluding films).

 - The rate of 5% is applicable on royalties for the use of literary, artistic, or scientific works, not including films.